November 23, 2018

-Accelerating gender diversity in Sales expands the talent pool and brings broader business benefits.
+Prioritizing gender diversity in sales expands the talent pool and brings broader business benefits.

-The fight for top talent in today’s sales workforce is fierce, now more than ever.
-This is because the current selling environment necessitates more advanced sales skills to handle a growing number of customer stakeholders, more complex products and services, and lengthier, more complicated purchase processes.
-However, finding the right sellers and sales leaders with these skills is difficult.
-Research from CEB, now Gartner, shows that sales leaders across the globe report sourcing quality sales professionals as a top challenge and priority for 2018.
+The fight to recruit and retain top talent in today’s sales workforce is more fierce than ever.
+The current selling environment requires more advanced sales skills to handle more customer stakeholders, more complex products and services, and the lengthy and complicated purchase process.
+Finding sales leaders and reps with these skills is difficult, and yet few organizations effectively tap into the pool of highly qualified female talent.

-“This is not only a fairness issue, this is also a business issue,” says Gomez.
+“This is not only a fairness issue; this is a business issue,” says Gomez.
 “The success of every sales organization depends on its ability to attract, develop and retain high-performing sales professionals and effective sales leaders.”

 Accelerating gender diversity in the sales organization not only expands the potential talent pool, but also brings other business benefits to the sales organization.
-Gartner analysis shows investing in women leaders can help to stabilize the workforce and promote further diversity.
-That same analysis shows that companies with a high level of gender diversity more than doubled their annual revenue compared to their average gender-diverse competitors.
+Gartner analysis shows that investing in women leaders can help stabilize the workforce, as women typically stay in their roles for one year longer than men, leading to lower attrition costs.
+It also shows that companies with a high level of gender diversity more than doubled their annual revenue compared to their average-gender-diverse competitors.

-What can organizational leadership do to overcome this challenge?
-Gomez says there are two key steps sales organizations can take to drive greater gender diversity:
+Gomez says there are three key steps that sales organizations can take to drive greater gender diversity:

-Forward-thinking sales organizations follow these two key steps to ensure they make attracting and retaining high-performing female talent a priority.
+Forward-thinking sales organizations follow these steps to ensure they attract and retain high-performing female talent.
 And, in rectifying the lack of gender diversity, they are able to capitalize on overlooked talent in the global labor market.

 Consider what your organization needs to do to ensure that it can capitalize on the benefits of hiring more women in sales.